Skip to main content

 This website contains a variety of physics problems, complete with solutions, taken from real world applications.

 "Science Bob" Pflugfelder is an award winning science teacher, maker, and presenter.
 He encourages people to practice "Random Acts of Science" by providing instructions and videos for interactive science experiments.

 Free project ideas in all areas of science from physics to food science and music to microbiology.
 Comprehensive, scientist-authored tools, tips and techniques at your fingertips.

 The authority on science fair projects, ideas and experiments.

-Your Guide to Harvard Style Referencing by The University of Sydney is a very useful, easy to follow and thorough guide on how to complete a reference list.
-Examples are provided in easy to follow categories including books, chapters of edited books, journal articles from databases and online resources such as websites, blog posts, podcasts and personal communication.
-Examples are clearly written for both in-text referencing and the reference list.
+Your Guide to Harvard Style Referencing by The University of Sydney is very useful, easy to follow and thorough guide on how to complete a reference list.
+Examples are sorted into categories and include in-text referencing and reference list.